 As you can see the wheel of life requires goals in all areas in order to be balanced.

 For me, lifestyle is a big thing.
 Not in a materialistic way as I’m far from materialistic.
 I enjoy a wide variety of activities across all life domains.
-As I believe I did not come into this life to just work on someone else’s dreams, I believe it is possible to live a fulfilled life by helping others, helping the family, helping friends, helping you, helping people be all they can be.
+As I believe I did not come into this life to just work on someone else’s dreams, I believe it is possible to live a fulfilled life by helping others, helping the family, helping friends, helping you, and helping people be all they can be.

 How to write down your goals for a balanced life?